Biochemistry

 • Quantitative analysis

 You'll engage in advanced coursework and activities outside the classroom.
-These experiences include opportunities to conduct individual research projects or participate as a member of a research team.
-To enhance your skills, we also offer opportunities to explore in-depth instrument or technique training.
+These include opportunities to conduct individual research projects or join a research team.
+To enhance your skills, we also offer in-depth instrument or technique training.

-Your advisor will help you tailor a program of study that fits your interests and career goals.
-This might include a dual major, an accelerated program or a complementary minor.
+Your advisor will help you tailor a program that fits your interests and career goals.
+This might include a dual major, an accelerated program, or a complementary minor.

-Our degree in biochemistry combines chemistry and biology to prepare you for careers and advanced study in science and technology.
+Simmons University's Biochemistry degree combines chemistry and biology to prepare you for careers and advanced study in science and technology.

 Our graduates thrive in careers in environmental science, medical research labs, biotech companies, pharmaceutical firms, and healthcare.
 Many pursue graduate and doctoral programs in fields like medicine, genetics, and molecular biology.